nbroeking/Apollo/README.md

 The arduino acts as the light card for the system.
 The raspberry pi can detect the arduino over serial and then can send it a coorisponding bit mask to tell it all the notes.
 The raspberry pi calculates the threasholds and then creates a bit mask in the format of :XXXXXXX where the : marks the start of a command and each X is an 8 bit mask matching if the bin has bet that threshold.
 The arduino then reads the mask and depending on what bits have been set to 1 decides what lights to turn on.

-##Future Future Work

-There are plenty more things I can do to create a really cool light music player but this will have to extend into project 3 time.
-The main focus of project 3 would be to turn my proof of concept into a hardened product.
-Things I propose for project 3 are.

-1.)
-Bug fixes: The bluetooth module is no where close to perfect and has plenty of bugs.
-Working these out would create a really clean bluetooth speaker.

-2.)
-Add speakers, right now I need external ones to get the job done.

-3.)
-Create an enclosure.
-I am a software engineer and thus never really get to do this so it gives me an opportunity to learn skills in areas I never get to play with.

-4.)
-Create all cables connections and pieces so I can have a standalone box.

-5.)
-Harden the light daemon: The lights daemon seg faults every once in a while.
-I would rather this not happen.

-6.)
-I would like to set up the box to ensure that only one person connects via bluetooth at a time or try and get it so it will mix audio signals.
-Either way right now it crashes when this happens and that is defiantly not ideal.

 ##Notes
 Pulse audio needs to be started by root and in service mode.